-Jeff Lamm is in his second season at the helm of the University of Tampa beach volleyball team, after becoming the first coach in program history, announced in 2017.
-Lamm was named head coach after spending 15 seasons as an assistant coach with the indoor Tampa volleyball team.
-This is Lamm’s 22nd year coaching volleyball at the high school, club, and collegiate levels.
+Jeff Lamm is in his 18th season as an assistant at UT.
+This is Lamm’s 23rd year coaching volleyball at the high school, club, and collegiate levels.
 He has also served as the assistant director of Tampa Volleyball Camps since coming to the school.

 In 2011, Lamm was honored by the American Volleyball Coaches Association of America (AVCA) as its National Assistant Coach of the Year.

 Lamm helped guide the 2018 Spartans to a Sunshine State Conference Co-Championship, an NCAA South Regional Championship, and most importantly, an NCAA Division II National Championship, the program's third.
 The 2018 squad was a special one, starting the season unranked and battling their way into the national spotlight.
 Lamm worked alongside 2018 AVCA National Coach of the Year, Chris Catanach, and fellow assistant Brian Imperiale.

 In 2017, Lamm was named the Heach Coach of the University of Tampa Beach Volleyball Team.
 He led the Spartans to a 14-10 record in the program's inaugural season.

 He won his second national championship with the Spartans in 2014 with a 3-0 sweep over Southwest Minnesota State in the title match.
 UT was 34-1 on the season, which included a perfect 16-0 showing in the Sunshine State Conference.
 Additionally, Berkley Whaley was honored as the National Player of the Year as he coached alongside National Coach of the Year Chris Catanach.